I am a human-centered designer passionate about the intersection of design, technology, and behavioral science.

 Growing up, I was a maker.
 From doodling and painting to making my own jewelry and clothes, I did it all.
 Oddly enough, I also enjoyed math, even though it wasn’t my best subject.
-Later I realized what I loved about math was the process-driven problem solving.
+Later I realized what I loved about math was process-driven problem-solving.
 I enjoyed the challenge of trying different methods and learning how each part of the system fit together to complete the puzzle.

 I enjoy letting imagination and curiosity drive me in projects while also flexing my analytical, methodical way of working through problems through strategic and service design thinking.

 I love to travel and explore new cities with my husband, meet interesting people and learn about different cultures and ways of living.

 Traveling consistently opens my eyes to the many perspectives and unique stories each person has to share, teaches me to challenge my assumptions, and pushes me to strive for accessible, universal, human-centered design.

-Some groups I eagerly participate in include UX Research and Strategy, Big Foresight, AIGA (The Professional Association for Design), UXPA (User Experience Professionals Association) and SDN (The Service Design Network).
+Some groups I eagerly participate in include UX Research and Strategy, Big Foresight, AIGA, User Experience Professionals Association (UXPA), and Service Design Network (SDN).